jessewzhong/TheDataOpen/README.md

 # TheDataOpen
-Submission for The East Coast Datathon of Citadel's The Data Open 2019 at Princeton University February 23, 2019
+Submission for The East Coast Datathon of Citadel's The Data Open 2019 at Princeton University

+February 23, 2019

+## Topic / Task Statement: Renewable Energy Sources
+"Your goal is to analyze the provided datasets -- and possibly in combination with external data -- and explore hypotheses concerning the datasets you deem relevant.
+You should strive to reach a proposition with interesting findings that supports and/or furthers the understanding of how various factors influence the energy industry today"

 ## Abstract
 With the world growing increasingly alarmed at the impact that emissions have on the global